imadiabhi/train-detection-and-warning-system-cop315/Non_Train_Microphone_Recordings/Readme.md

-//The different sample recordings of Microphone, after connecting from Raspberry Pi are saved here.
+The different sample recordings of Microphone, after connecting from Raspberry Pi are saved here.

-//To see the attached Audio Devices:
+To see the attached Audio Devices:

     arecord –l

 **** List of CAPTURE Hardware Devices ****